CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Module-1.md

 In this task, you will simulate a Lateral Movement attack and detect it using Microsoft Defender for Identity.
 Please note that this is a `read-only` task, as you will be logged out of your virtual machine during the attack simulation—this is a security measure enforced by Defender for Identity.

+> **Note:** This exercise is **Read-only** because the tool used below is blocked by Microsoft Defender.
+If this software is used for any malicious activity, Microsoft Defender will flag the user as a threat, resulting in an automatic logout from the virtual machine.
+The user will not be able to log in again.

 1. Open **PowerShell (Admin)** and navigate to the below mentioned directory.

       ```powershell